How to Become a Flooring Installer or Tile and Stone Setter

 Flooring installers and tile and stone setters typically need no formal educational credential.
-They learn their trade on the job, starting as a helper.
+They learn their trade on the job, sometimes starting as a helper.
 Some learn through an apprenticeship.